IBM/hroecalc/README.md

 "Thanks Jose De Jesus...
 Keep up the great work on the AI ethics ROI calculator!"<br/>
 --**Francesca Rossi, IBM Fellow and AI Ethics Global Leader**

 "The ROI calculator that Jose developed takes a theoretical framework and puts it into the hands of practitioners in a user friendly tool.
 The calculator was demoed live during the AI in Finance event held at Notre Dame University in November 2024.
 The feedback from the audience of Chief Financial Officers and other executives was overwhelmingly positive.
-The calculator will be a critical tool in the tool of business leaders that are working to implement AI ethics and governance practices, which makes its development both a contribution to the organizations that use it and to society as a whole....
+The calculator will a critical tool in the tool of business leaders that are working to implement AI ethics and governance practices, which makes its development both a contribution to the organizations that use it and to society as a whole....
 The calculator will be of great interest to me and many other leaders in AI Governance."<br/>
 -- **Heather Domin, PhD, Global Leader, Responsible AI Initiatives, IBM Office of Privacy and Responsible Technology**

 "In publishing our ROI paper, the goal was to eventually produce some sort of tool that would help organizations determine their ultimate return on investments in AI ethics.
 Thanks to Jose we now have such a tool.
 Without being asked to do so and only after reading the paper, Jose proactively took the initiative to draft a calculator and bring it to the team's attention.
 He continuously asked for input and ways to improve it.
 Due to all of his hard work, it was extremely well received by academics and practitioners alike, and will greatly contribute to not only our existing research but also to the work that organizations are conducting in the field of AI ethics."<br/>